 One thing to bear in mind, however, is that a lens's focal length does depend on the camera you pair it with.
 FX-format (i.e. full frame) lenses can be paired with Nikon cameras with full-frame or APS-C sensors (known as FX and DX cameras), however, the smaller APS-C DX sensor will change the angle of light entering the camera and extend its focal length.
 So, a lens that's wide on a full-frame FX camera won't be as wide on a DX-format camera.
 Always check what kind of camera you're using and make your choice accordingly.

 In this guide we've included dedicated FX-format lenses, as well as DX-format lenses designed specifically for APS-C cameras.
-We've also added a wide-angle zoom for the Nikon mirrorless Z-mount system.
+We've also added a section for the Nikon mirrorless Z-mount system.